waterophelia/DDcGAN-tf2/README.md

 pip install -r requirements.txt
 ```

-This implementation is based on the original DDcGAN paper [provide citation].
+This implementation is based on the original [DDcGAN paper](https://ieeexplore.ieee.org/abstract/document/9031751).